uf-icbr-bioinformatics/cellClassifier/README.md

 Four prebuilt databases are provided in the `databases` directory.
 The source for this databases is the [CellMarker](http://bio-bigdata.hrbmu.edu.cn/CellMarker/index.jsp) website.
 If you use any of these databases in your work, please cite the CellMarker paper:

 [CellMarker: a manually curated resource of cell markers in human and mouse](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gky900/5115823).
 Nucleic Acids Research.
 2018.

+## Cellranger support
+If `-X` is specified, the program assumes that the input is a `differential_expression.csv` file produced by cellranger.
+The file is comma-delimited with two columns for gene identifier and gene name, followed by three columns for each cluster containing average expression, fold change, and P-value, respectively.

+In this mode, cellClassifier will first extract highly-expressed genes from each cluster i.e. those genes with a fold change higher than the value specified with -Xfc (2 by default) and a P-value smaller than the one specified with -Xp (0.05 by default).
+It will then create one classifier for each set of genes.

+The output of each classifier will be written to a file called `cc.clustN.csv`, where N is the cluster number.
+For example, the classifications for the set of genes in the third cluster will be written to cc.clust3.csv.
+The `cc` prefix can be changed with the -o option.